SmarterApp/TDS_TestIntegrationSystem/README.md

-# Welcome to the Test Integration System #
+# Welcome to the Test Integration System (TIS)

-The Test Integration System is responsible for
+The TIS is responsible for

 * Receiving a test result from TDS (Test Delivery System)
 * Sending it to THSS (Teacher HandScoring System) for hand scoring of items that require human scoring